Welcome and thanks for visiting...

 Even more precise information is marked on these watering system metal plates.

-Often different colored flags will be location indicators.
+Often, different colored flags are location indicators.
 Sometimes, there’s an actual map that’s available before you begin.

 That, too, is information that hopefully will reduce delays when the course is crowded.